Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901106275293732894/unknown.png)
   \
-  Honestly awful strat and idk if I should recommend it, but you can back it up quite easily.
+  Honestly weird strat and idk if I should recommend it, but you can back it up quite easily.
 Hyper bhop and start the downright dash at the hole in the bg tiles.
   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901106095496527932/unknown.png)
   \
-  Try to neutral climbjump up and hold right for the climbjump at the top of the third dash block.
-Try aiming for the top corner with that climbjump as shown above.
-Neutral climbjump off the last retreating dash block and diag demo so you reach the ceiling later and have more height.
-You can do a second upright demo for safety if you can't get over with a right dash consistently.
+  Try to neutral climbjump up the dash blocks and aim the third climbjump so you jump off the top corner of the second dashblock as shown above.
+Hold right after that last neutral climbjump to reach the retreating dash block.
+Neutral climbjump off it and diag demo so you reach the ceiling later and have more height.
+You can do a second upright demo for safety if you can't get over with just a right dash consistently.
  </details>

   <details>